A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Preliminaries and Organisational Principles

 \emph{(3) Finite Termination.} Finite termination is an explicit axiom of the APT framework: every phase has bounded defect depth.
 Thus finite termination is necessary.

 $(\Leftarrow)$\; Assume now that $D$ satisfies the three stated conditions.
-We show that these conditions force the existence of a non-artificial Algebraic Phase Theory structure by canonically constructing the phase object and observing that it satisfies Axioms~I--V.
+We show that these conditions are sufficient to construct a non-artificial Algebraic Phase Theory structure by canonically constructing the phase object and observing that it satisfies Axioms~I--V.

 \emph{(1) Canonical phase carrier and interaction.} Define the phase carrier $\mathcal P$ by identifying observables that are indistinguishable under the phase pairing.
 Define an equivalence relation $\sim$ on $\mathsf{Obs}(D)$ by